-The 2019 European elections saw the proportion of women members of the European Parliament exceed the 40% threshold for the first time, with women accounting for 304 out of 747 MEPs $(40.7\%)^{194}$ .
+The 2019 European elections saw the proportion of women members of the European Parliament exceed the 40% threshold for the first time, with women accounting for 304 out of 747 MEPs (40.7%)194.
 The departure of UK MEPs in January 2020 brought that level slightly down to 39.3% women and 60.7% men.
-There is a steady progress towards gender balance in the European Parliament, as the proportion of women has doubled since the first elections in 1979.
-While half of the Member States have at least 40% of each gender among their MEPs, the majority of members in the other half are men.
-Most notably, men account for 85% of MEPs for Romania and Cyprus has no women MEPs at all.
+There is a steady progress towards gender balance in the European Parliament, as the proportion of women has doubled since the first elections in 1979195.
+While half of the Member States have at least 40% of each gender among their hierarchy).
+The following EU Member States do not have any regions conforming to this definition and therefore have no data for the regional level: Bulgaria, Estonia, Ireland, Cyprus, Lithuania, Luxembourg, Malta, and Slovenia.